To view other videos, please click below for

 surrounding HIV/AIDS.

-We didn't understand the AIDS virus and panic occurred.
+Initially, we didn't understand the AIDS virus and panic occurred.

-to a place where we now have a much broader understanding.
+to a place where we have a much broader understanding.
 Now,

 we can eliminate the fear and promote a new awareness, relying

 on education and a wide variety of treatment options.
-With choice
+With choice,

-there is Hope!
+there is hope!

 With proper awareness and education, we can go about

-living our lives responsibly, "showing up for life", without fear!
+living our lives responsibly, "showing up for life", without fear.

 HIV, or conversations about safe sex.
 Letting go of the fear,

-were created from not having the right information, and prevent
+were created from not having the right information and prevent

-the spread of AIDS.
+the spread of HIV and AIDS.

 These years spent cohabiting with HIV have taught

-me a great deal!
-I learned about my spirit, my mind, and body.
+me a great deal.
+I learned about my spirit, my mind and body.

 therapies and incorporated them into my life.
 I chose a healthy

-lifestyle, and worked at being responsible for how I think and
+lifestyle and worked at being responsible for how I think and

 and my physical body.
 I learned the power of faith and prayer